Written by Rick Archer in third person

 didn't care.
 He was excited about this new opportunity.

-His ten students liked the line dances just fine,
+His students liked the line dances just fine,

 but they sure were fussy!
-One night after class, a group of
+One night after class, two

 ladies came up and said they wanted to learn some partner dancing as

 well.
 Unfortunately, Rick didn't know a thing about partner

 dancing to Disco music.
 He could teach freestyle and line